-The newly developed "OMS 7" sensor by Sensoric Solutions introduces an innovative approach to measuring vehicle dynamics by integrating two key technologies:

-- Optical Spatial Filtering Methods: This non-contact optical technology enables precise measurement of parameters such as vehicle speed and slip angle. - Inertial Measurement Unit (IMU): Incorporating accelerometers and gyroscopes, the IMU captures detailed data on the vehicle's accelerations and angular rates.
+Sensoric Solutions' newly developed OMS 7 sensor introduces an innovative approach to measuring vehicle dynamics by integrating two key technologies: optical spatial filtering - a non-contact optical technology that enables precise measurement of parameters such as vehicle speed and slip angle; and an inertial measurement unit that incorporates accelerometers and gyroscopes and captures detailed data on the vehicle's accelerations and angular rates.

-By combining these technologies, the OMS 7 sensor provides comprehensive and accurate data on various vehicle dynamics parameters, including vehicle speeds, slip, pitch, and roll angles, as well as accelerations and angular rates.
+By combining these technologies, the OMS 7 sensor provides accurate, comprehensive data on various vehicle dynamics parameters, including vehicle speed, slip, pitch and roll angles, as well as accelerations and angular rates.